-Miscarriage statistics by week can be hard to find, so I have compiled the most recent data for you in this post.
-I know from my own experience how important this information can be.
+Miscarriage statistics by week can be hard to find, so we have compiled the most recent data for you in this article.
+I know how important this information can be.
 Find research-based miscarriage statistics by week, maternal age, recurrent miscarriages, and lifestyle.

-After 6 months of trying, we finally conceived – only to miscarry in the fifth week of pregnancy.
-This was followed by a long and emotionally exhausting period of keeping track of ovulation, timing the lovemaking, BBT charting and hoping.
-It took another 9 months before we finally conceived again.
-I know that this is nothing compared to what many other couples go through, but it was still very tough.
+After six months of trying, we finally conceived – only to miscarry in the fifth week of pregnancy.
+This was followed by a long and emotionally exhausting period of keeping track of ovulation, timing the lovemaking, BBT charting, and hoping.
+It took another nine months before we finally conceived again.
+I know this is nothing compared to many other couples, but it was still very tough.

 When I finally got pregnant again, I was very worried that I would have another miscarriage.
-I don’t know how many hours I spent on the Internet looking for miscarriage statistics by the week of pregnancy.
+I don’t know how many hours I spent online looking for miscarriage statistics by the week of pregnancy.

 When I experienced bleeding in week 8 of my pregnancy, I panicked.
-I called my midwife (I had my first prenatal visit scheduled a couple of weeks later) and she asked me to come in for an early ultrasound.
-I did and I got to see my baby.
-I saw her little heart beating and I saw the little embryo moving around.
+I called my midwife (I had my first prenatal visit scheduled a couple of weeks later), and she asked me to come in for an early ultrasound.
+I did, and I got to see my baby.
+I saw her little heart beating and the little embryo moving around.
 It was a fantastic feeling.

 This little peek inside my womb helped me stop worrying somewhat, but I did continue counting the days until week 12 had passed.
 I also read and learned quite a bit about miscarriage.

-If you are feeling anxious like I did, I’d like to help you save a few hours.
-I have gathered and compiled the miscarriage statistics that I’ve been able to find.
+If you feel anxious like I did, I’d like to help you save a few hours.
+I have gathered and compiled the miscarriage statistics I found.

-At the bottom of the page, you’ll find references to research as well, if you want to dig deeper.
+At the bottom of the page, you’ll find references to research if you want to dig deeper.

 Now to the statistics!